neeharperi/FutureDet/README.md

        ├── v1.0-trainval <-- metadata
 ```

-Data creation should be under the gpu environment.
+Data creation should be under the GPU environment.

 ```
 # nuScenes